nova-platform-io/stable/README.md

 Contributions to this collection are warmly welcomed and highly appreciated!
 They foster collaboration and knowledge sharing within the Nova Container Platform users, making the repository even more valuable as a collective resource.

-Feel free to explore the examples, contribute yvour own insights, and benefit from the expertise shared in this repository.
+Feel free to explore the examples, contribute your own insights, and benefit from the expertise shared in this repository.